2dukes/PROJ_BlockchainDLTs_2223/README.md

 - Deploy:
     - [CampaignFactory.sol](./solidity/contracts/CampaignFactory.sol) using `npx hardhat run scripts/deployCampaign.mjs --network goerli`.

-According to Hardhat's configurations, the deployment already includes the verification of the contracts in the Goerli Network, which an Ethereum Testnet.
+According to Hardhat's configurations, the deployment already includes verifying the contracts in the Goerli Network, which is an Ethereum Testnet.
 This means that the code of the Smart Contract is visible to everyone in [Etherscan](https://goerli.etherscan.io/).

 ## Frontend Running instructions: